 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

 What is a car title loan?

-The drawbacks of a car title loan
+Benefits and drawbacks of car title loans

 Alternatives to car title loans